 To check our commit history on a Repository within Git, we use the

 git log command.
-When using this command we scroll through the commit log within our Terminal by hitting
+When using this command we scroll through the commit log within our Terminal by hitting the

-Enter, and then we need to hit
+Enter key, and then we need to hit

-q to exit reading the log.
+q on our keyboard to exit reading the git log.

-This post is to demo the –online parameter that can be added to the git log statement.
-Adding this parameter will return a condensed log, which shows the first part of the commit hash and message on one line.
+--online parameter that can be added to the git log statement.
+Adding this parameter to the git log command will return a condensed commit log history, which shows the first part of the commit hash and message on one line.

-This is a bit too much logs on screen.
-We can also pass in a line number parameter for it to return a specific number of commits.
+You might think the above shows too many logs on the screen.
+We can pass in a line number parameter for it to return a specific number of commits.

 # show most recent 2 commits git log -2 # show most recent 5 commits on one line git log -5 --oneline

-As well as this, we can amend the formatting of the returned list, including changing colours, adding in commit times, and adding the contributor.
+We can amend the formatting of the returned list, including changing colours, adding in commit times, and adding the contributor.

 # show most recent 5 commites on one line, with formatting git log -5 --graph --pretty=format:'%C(red)%h%Creset -%C(yellow)%d%Creset %s %C(green)(%cr) %C(yellow)<%an>%Creset'